KristinaCastro/MechaCar_Statistical_Analysis/README.md

 <img width="856" alt="Linear_Reg_model" src="https://user-images.githubusercontent.com/81998045/128431401-4d4093ef-a2ef-4a31-8e86-b75293a55069.png">

   - Based on the summary calculations, the vehicle length, ground clearance & intercept variables are statistically likely to provide a non-random amount of variance to the mpg values.
-  - The slope of the linear model is not considered to be zero because the p-value is 5.35e-11 which is significanlty less than the assumed significant level of 0.05%.
+  - The slope of the linear model is not considered to be zero because the p-value is 5.35e-11 which is significantly less than the assumed significant level of 0.05%.
 As a result, we can reject the null hypothesis.
   - The linear model predicts the mpg of the MechaCar prototypes effectively, the r-squared value of 0.7149 indicates that about 71% of all mpg predictions will be correct when using this linear model

 ## Summary Statistics on Suspension Coils